California Right to Die Law

 Archbishop Desmond Tutu on Right to Die

-Pray that you never find yourself in a situation needing to make this kind of decision for your self.
-Everyone however will pass from this life eventually, so it is always good to have funeral plans in place.
-If there is one thing that people working in the funeral business learn is that non of us are guarenteed tomorrow.
+Pray that you never need to make this kind of decision yourself.
+Everyone, however, will pass from this life eventually, so it is always good to have prearranged funeral plans in place.
+If there is one thing that people working in the funeral business learn is that none of us are guaranteed tomorrow.

 Funerals Your Way